Welcome to MSc Innovation in Intelligence, Surveillance and Reconnaissance

 Assessments take place towards the end of the study module encouraging consolidation of knowledge and skills developed during the module intensive delivery period.
 All study modules include coursework elements for both summative and formative assessment.

-Reports and assignments are used to assess knowledge and understanding, critical analysis, development of reasoned argument, and synthesis of conclusions.
+Reports and assignments are used to assess knowledge and understanding, critical analysis, development of reasoned argument and synthesis of conclusions.
 Oral presentation skills are assessed in the context of consideration of professional issues when students present to peers the results of some group work.
 Practical implementation assignments assess both programming and design skills.

 Feedback on coursework may be provided via written comments on work submitted, by provision of 'model' answers or through discussion in tutorials.

-Career Opportunities and Professional Development
+Professional Development

 This course has been developed in order to provide a route by which military personnel of appropriate experience and expertise can obtain a credible in-service academic qualification.
 Students combine the study of specialist subject matter within an academic framework, which provides opportunity for critical and analytical engagement.
 Through this programme students can validate their expertise and experience and obtain recognised qualifications which also have credibility outside the military sphere.